Cybersecurity

 If a ransomware attack wipes out your data and you need to start over, it will probably take you some time to get back on your feet.

 And these drawbacks don’t only affect large corporations.
 Many small- and medium-sized businesses mistakenly assume they aren’t big enough to be worth hacking.
-In reality, they’re pretty appealing targets because they usually have weaker technical safeguards and fewer resources dedicated to IT.
-The proportion of breaches affecting small businesses vs. large ones is increasing.
+In reality, small businesses are actually attacked more frequently than large companies.
+They’re pretty appealing targets because they usually have weaker technical safeguards and fewer resources dedicated to IT.

 What’s the Difference Between Ransomware and Other Malware?

-Malware is the larger category that ransomware belongs in, encompassing various malicious programs or files that intentionally harm a computer, server, or network.
-Other common types of malware include Trojan horses, spyware, and computer viruses.
+Malware is the larger category that ransomware belongs in.
+Malware encompasses various malicious programs or files that intentionally harm a computer, server or network.
+Other common types of malware include Trojan horses, spyware and computer viruses.

 How to Control and Prevent Ransomware Attacks

-The best defense against ransomware is prevention, which can either block or mitigate the effects of an attack.
+The best defense against ransomware is prevention, which can reduce the chances of experiencing ransomware attacks.
 Follow these best practices to prevent ransomware attacks.

 1. Back Up Your Data